Prajwal5180/GitHub-Copilot-Hackathon/Scenario/Hackathon-4-hours/Challenge-1.md

    - Configure the extension settings to suit your preferences.

 2. **Login with GitHub Account:**
-   - Log in to GitHub within Visual Studio Code using your GitHub credentials.
+   - Login to GitHub within Visual Studio Code using the provided GitHub credentials.

 3. **Using GitHub Codespaces with Copilot:**
    - Explore the integration of GitHub Codespaces with GitHub Copilot.